-- Q7.5 For the purpose of calculating the net short position in the sovereign debt of a sovereign issuer, is a duration adjustment required to be applied to derivative positions referenced in that sovereign debt? - A7.5 For the purpose of calculating the net short position in a sovereign debt, ESMA considers that the text of Part 2 of Annex II of the DR only suggests that the positions held through derivative instruments in the sovereign debt of a sovereign issuer (e.g. options, futures, CDS...) should be delta adjusted.
+Question 4e: For the purpose of the calculating the net short position in the sovereign debt of a sovereign issuer, is a duration adjustment required to be applied to derivative positions referenced in that sovereign debt?

+Answer 4e: For the purpose of calculating the net short position in a sovereign debt, ESMA considers that the text of Part 2 of Annex II of the DR only suggests that the positions held through derivative instruments in the sovereign debt of a sovereign issuer (e.g. options, futures, CDS...) should be delta adjusted.
-Credit Linked Notes

-- Would the issuance of a Credit Linked Note be subject to the duration Q7.6 adjustment or to the delta adjustment? - A7.6 Unless a Credit Linked Note is issued directly by a sovereign issuer, it should be treated as any other derivative on a sovereign debt (see Q&A7.5). - 8.
-Questions and Answers on net short positions when different entities in a group have long or short positions or for fund management activities
+Question 4f: Would the issuance of a Credit Linked Note be subject to the duration adjustment or to the delta adjustment?

+Answer 4f: Unless a credit Linked Note is issued directly by a sovereign issuer, it should be treated as any other derivative on a sovereign debt (see Q&A 4e).

-Reporting by funds managed by the same management entity
+Question 5: Net short positions when different entities in a group10 have long or short positions or for fund management activities - UPDATED

-Q8.1 Are funds (or portfolios under management) managed by the same management entity expected to report net short positions?
+Question 5a: Are funds (or portfolios under management) managed by the same management entity expected to report net short positions?

-A8.1 No. At individual fund (portfolio) level, only the calculation of the net short position for each particular issuer takes place.
-Only the positions of the funds that are net short in the particular issuer i.e. pursuing the same investment strategy (i.e. being short). should be aggregated to determine the net short position at the management entity level and whether a threshold is reached warranting thus reporting and, where relevant, disclosure of the aggregated net short position in that particular issuer (see Annex 1).
+Answer 5a: No. At individual fund (portfolio) level, only the calculation of the net short position for each particular issuer takes place.
+Only the positions of the funds that are net short in the particular issuer i.e. pursuing the same investment strategy (i.e. being short), should be aggregated to determine the net short position at the management entity level and whether a threshold is reached warranting thus reporting and, where relevant, disclosure of the aggregated net short position in that particular issuer (see Annex 1).